IKEA

-IKEA (/aɪ'kiːə/ eye-KEE-ə, /sv/) is a multinational conglomerate founded in Sweden that designs and sells ready-to-assemble furniture, household goods, and various related services.
+IKEA (/aɪ'kiːə/ eye-KEE-ə, /sv/) is a multinational conglomerate founded in Sweden that designs and sells ready-to-assemble furniture, household goods, and other related services.

-IKEA was started in 1943 by Ingvar Kamprad, and has been the world's largest furniture retailer since 2008.
+IKEA was founded in 1943 by Ingvar Kamprad, and has been the world's largest furniture retailer since 2008.
 The brand name is an acronym of the initials of the names of Ingvar Kamprad, the founder, Elmtaryd, the family farm where Kamprad was born, and Agunnaryd, Kamprad's hometown in Småland, southern Sweden.

 The company is primarily known for its modernist furniture designs, simple approach to interior design, and immersive shopping concept, based around decorated room settings within big-box stores, where customers can interact with products.
 In addition, the firm is known for its ready-to-assemble model of furniture sales, continuous product development, and attention to cost control other elements which have allowed IKEA to establish lower prices than its competitors.

-IKEA is owned and operated by a series of not-for-profit and for-profit corporations collectively known and managed as Inter IKEA Group and Ingka Group.
-The IKEA brand itself is owned and managed by Inter IKEA Systems B.V., a company incorporated and headquartered in the Netherlands.
+IKEA's operational hub is located in Älmhult, in Småland, Sweden, where much of its core operations are based, including product development, design, range management, and global supply chain and sourcing.
+It is also the site of the first IKEA store and the IKEA Museum.
+To support these operations with better international accessibility, IKEA established Hubhult in Malmö.
+Opened in 2015, this facility serves as a major corporate meeting and digital hub, housing large portions of the company's retail management, commercial leadership, and global web operations.
+IKEA is owned and operated as a series of not-for-profit and for-profit corporations collectively known and managed as Inter IKEA Group and Ingka Group.
+The IKEA brand itself is owned and managed by Inter IKEA Systems B.V., a company incorporated and based in the Netherlands.

-As of April 2025, there are 483 IKEA stores operating in 63 countries, and in fiscal year 2024, €45.1 billion worth of IKEA goods were sold.
-IKEA stores are operated under franchise from Inter IKEA Systems B.V., which handles branding, design, manufacturing, and supply.
+More than 500 IKEA stores operate across 60 countries and three territories, (Note: Hong Kong, Macau and Puerto Rico) and in fiscal year 2024, €45.1 billion worth of IKEA goods were sold.
+All IKEA stores worldwide are operated under franchise from Inter IKEA Systems B.V. (except for IKEA Delft, which is owned by Inter IKEA Systems B.V.), which handles branding, design, manufacturing, and supply.
 Ingka Group operates the majority of IKEA stores as a franchisee and pays royalties to Inter IKEA Systems B.V.
 Some IKEA stores are also operated by independent franchises.
 The IKEA website contains about 12,000 products and there were over 4.6 billion visitors to IKEA's websites in FY2024.